atomic-penguin/chef-fundamentals/slides/getting-started/01_slide.md

 # Clone MU Chef repo

-Open `git bash` on Windows, or preferred terminal on Linux / Mac.
+Open `git bash` on Windows, or your preferred terminal emulator on Linux / Mac.

     @@@sh
     git clone git@git.marshall.edu:/var/git/chef.git chef-repo

  * This should clone the central MU Chef repo to a chef-repo folder in your home directory.

-.notes Windows may default to V:/, be cognizant of available space.
+.notes Windows may default to V:/, be cognizant of available space on your V: folder.

 # Download Organization Assets